xero/moebius-web/README.md

 Allows a light, medium, or dark-shaded block to be selected immediately based on the currently selected color.

+# iCE Colors

+Toggles iCE Colors (no-blink mode) on and off.
+Turning iCE Colors off can be a destructive operation if you have already drawn on the canvas, and will also destroy the undo and redo buffer.
+Any custom brushes that are loaded will be altered if iCE colors are turned off in the editor, and the source image has them turned on.

 # Load

 Allows an ANSi or XBin file to be loaded by dragging and dropping a file on to the browser.